 Another restriction imposed by provincial statutes is the requirement that charities must invest their assets pursuant to certain standards.
-The standard imposed varies from province to province.106 For example, charities that are incorporated in Ontario, have offices in Ontario, or invest charitable funds in Ontario, generally have to comply with the new investment provisions of the Trustee Act (Ontario).107 The 1999 amendments to the Trustee Act established a prudent investment standard governing investment decision-making of trustees or board of directors of charities, while the 2001 amendments now permit charities to delegate their investment decision making to qualified investment advisers under certain circumstances.
+The standard imposed varies from province to province.
+105 For example, charities that are incorporated in Ontario, have offices in Ontario, or invest charitable funds in Ontario, generally have to comply with the new investment provisions of the Trustee Act (Ontario).
+106 The 1999 amendments to the Trustee Act established a prudent investment standard governing investment decision-making of trustees or board of directors of charities, while the 2001 amendments now permit charities to delegate their investment decision making to qualified investment advisers under certain circumstances.
 Specifically, subsection 27(1) of the Trustee Act states that a trustee "must exercise the care, skill, diligence and judgment that a prudent investor would exercise in making investments."
-Based on the standard of care of a prudent investor, subsection 27(2) states that a trustee "may invest trust property in any form of property in which a prudent investor," subsection 27(5) states that a trustee must consider a number of criteria in the planning of investment of trust property, in addition to any others that are relevant in
+Based on the standard of care of a prudent investor, subsection 27(2) states that a trustee "may invest trust property in any form of property in which a prudent investor might invest."
+Although the Trustee Act does not define what is meant by a "prudent investor," subsection 27(5) states that a trustee must consider a number of criteria in the planning of investment of trust property, in addition to any others that are relevant in the circumstances.
+107 In addition, subsection 27(6) of the Trustee Act states that a trustee must diversify the investment of trust property to an extent that is appropriate to the requirements of the trust, as well as general economic and investment market conditions.